hamzayogurtcuoglu/cse396grup11/_pages/about.md

 The aim of the group project is to construct a ping pong ball bouncer.
 The overall position on the plate (with respect to x and y coordinates) and an estimate of the height of the ball above the plate should be plotted in real-time both on a host computer and a remote mobile device (an android phone).
 The mechanism should also be able to move a ping pong ball placed on top of the glass table in a predetermined 2D trajectory.

-The aim of the group project is to construct a ping pong ball bouncer.
-The overall position on the plate (with respect to x and y coordinates) and an estimate of the height of the ball above the plate should be plotted in real-time both on a host computer and a remote mobile device (an android phone).
-The mechanism should also be able to move a ping pong ball placed on top of the glass table in a predetermined 2D trajectory.

 Image Processing
 ======